Eurycheilichthys

 Eurycheilichthys is a small genus of armored catfishes native to South America.

 Taxonomy

 Eurycheilus pantherinus was first described in 1992 by Roberto Esser dos Reis and Scott A. Schaefer.
 However, Eurycheilus was preoccupied in fossil cephalopods, and therefore was replaced by Eurycheilichthys in 1993.
 E. limulus was described in 1998.

 Eurycheilichthys together with Pseudotocinclus, Microlepidogaster, Schizolecis, Otothyris and Pseudotothyris form a clade whose sister group is Epactionotus.

 Species

-There are currently two recognized species in this genus:
+There are currently nine recognized species in this genus: